Servia, Greece: Ancient period

 During ancient times, Servia served as a fort for the passageway between Macedonia and Thessaly, hence its name.
 As time passed people settled around the area and the town of Phylacae was created.
 People that have passed through the then town of Servia, include Alexander the Great, on his way to Thebes in 335 B.C., and Apostle Paul during his journey to Macedonia in the first century A.D.

 Byzantine period

-Servia reached its peak as part of the Eastern Roman Empire when it developed as a strong castle-city (Greek: καστροπολιτεία) guarding the ancient passage from Macedonia to Thessaly.
+Servia reached its peak as part of the Byzantine Empire when it developed as a strong castle-city (Greek: καστροπολιτεία) guarding the ancient passage from Macedonia to Thessaly.
 In October 1256, Theodoros II Laskaris, emperor of Nicaea, married his daughter Maria to Nicephorus Angelos, son of the despot of Epirus Michael II Komnenos.
 As a wedding gift, Theodoros was given the cities of Servia and Dyrrachium.
 As Servia was a prosperous Byzantine town due to trade, it is mentioned in a large number of medieval texts, by writers such as emperor Constantine VII in the mid 10th century, and by Emperor John VI in the 14th century.
 Servia is also mentioned in the Chronicle of the Morea.